krobelus/rate-experiments/thesis.md

 independent of `rate` and also much simpler than `rate`: `sick-check` merely computes the accumulated formula up to the failed proof step and then checks that step without doing propagation.
-These certificates can be used to detect bugs in checkers (we have found some in `rate`) and pinpoint bugs in solvers.
+These certificates can be used to detect bugs in checkers (we did find some in `rate`) and pinpoint bugs in solvers.

 7. Future Work
 ==============